RayyanAsif/RayyanAsif/README.md

 You can click the Preview link to take a look at your changes.
 ---
 Hello!
 This is Rayyan Asif, I did my A-level's from Cedar College.
 I chose CS for better career opportunity and I chose FAST becaue it was the only option I was left with.
-It expect an amazing journey ahead.
+I expect an amazing journey ahead Thats all from my side!.